 This vegetable casserole recipe is extremely customizable.
 You can use any veggies you like: carrots, celery, broccoli, cauliflower, or spinach.
 We won't judge whatever you choose!
 Or you can opt for a super quick option and use a frozen chopped vegetable mix.
 Simply thaw it, add cheese, mayo, and cracker crumbs.
 Bake it for half an hour, and serve as a side dish.
 Follow this recipe and learn to make an easy and tasty vegetarian casserole.

-Follow this simple vegetable casserole recipe and you will be putting your casserole dish to good use in no time at all!
+Follow this simple vegetable casserole recipe and you will be putting your cast iron casserole dish to good use in no time at all!

 20 oz package of frozen mixed vegetables

 Preheat the oven to 350°F. Lightly spray a casserole dish with olive oil.

 Prepare frozen vegetables.
 You can either thaw them overnight, blanch them for a couple of minutes, steam them, or quickly thaw them in the microwave.

 In a large bowl, mix your thawed or fresh vegetables, chopped onion, celery, cheese, and mayonnaise.
 Stir well.

 Spoon this veggie-mayo-cheese mixture into your casserole dish.

 Crush your Ritz crackers and coat them with your melted butter.
 Stir well, and sprinkle the crumb mixture over your vegetable casserole.

 Bake in the oven for 30-35 min or until golden brown.